Fees and key information

 (core, 15 credits)

-The module will introduce students to key themes and theories of macroeconomics, providing a secure foundation for students pursuing specialist degrees in Economics, Business Economics, Banking and Finance, Economics and Finance; Economics, Finance and International Business.
+The module will introduce students to key themes and theories of macroeconomics, providing a secure foundation for students pursuing specialist degrees in Economics, Business Economics, Banking and Finance, Economics and Finance, and Economics, Finance and International Business.

-Students will be introduced to the main concepts of macroeconomic theory, national income accounting, simple macroeconomic models and policy issues.
+Students will be guided through the main concepts of macroeconomic theory, national income accounting, simple macroeconomic models and policy issues.
 The module will look at the role of government in managing the national economy and explain the main determinants of economic growth, short-run fluctuations in economic activity and business cycles, inflation, unemployment, balance of payments and exchange rates.
-Reference will be made to key macro-economic variables and the relationships between these variables.
 The underlying theme of this module will be the application of macroeconomic principles and policies to contemporary macroeconomic issues, and the exploration of their relevance in the context of business and finance.

 The module also aims to develop a number of transferable skills of students, e.g. communication skills, numeracy, research, analytical and problem-solving skills